 BBC archives – 70s Feminism

 One of the themed BBC collections of radio and TV programmes, documents and photographs from as far back as the 1930s.

 Bishopsgate Institute Library – Special Collections

 Bishopsgate Institute’s printed and archival collections cover a variety of subject areas exploring the experiences of everyday people, and facilitating the study of history from below.
 With a special focus on activities in and around the Capital, the archives and collections can be grouped into seven major collecting areas: Co-operation, Feminist and Women’s History – including Feminist Library archives, pamphlets and ephemera, Freethought and Humanism, Labour and Socialist History, Lesbian Gay Bisexual Transgender and Queer History, London History, and Protest and Campaigning.

 Founded in 1981, the Black Cultural Archives’ mission is to collect, preserve and celebrate the heritage and history of Black people in Britain.
 Includes a collection on the Black Women’s Movement.

 Created by former members of the Bolton Women’s Liberation group 1971 – 1986.
 Who have collected together the documents and objects created during those years with the intention of saving them and making them available to the public.
 With the support from the National Heritage Lottery fund and now housed at Feminist Archive North.

 The British Library website contains comprehensive information about the Library, the scope of its collections, and how to use its services.
-There is a range of resources on women and feminism, including the Sisterhood and After oral histories archive, as well as the digitised Spare Rib collection.
+There is a range of resources on women and feminism, including the Sisterhood and After oral histories archive.

 The archives date from the beginning of the nineteenth century to the present day.
 They are of local, national and international importance to the history of education and teacher training.
 The archives and special collections can be viewed by appointment in the public reading room in The Old School House close to the University’s campus.
 Several other women/feminist collections are also housed here.